mui/material-ui/docs/src/pages/customization/css-in-js/css-in-js-pt.md

 ## Alternative APIs

-Do you think that [higher-order components are the new mixins](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce)?
+Você acha que os componentes [ higher-order são os novos mixins ](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce)?
 Rest assured we don't, however because `withStyles()` is a higher-order component, it can be extended with just a **few lines of code** to match different patterns that are all idiomatic React.
 Here are a couple of examples.

 ### Render props API (+11 lines)